benwzj/benwzj.github.io/_posts/2022-05-05-context-react.md

 ## Replace Redux

 It is not recommend, but you can do something like Redux:
-1. you can create a react component as a store. and use this component to wrap all children component which need to share information inside them.
+1. you can create a react component as a `store`. and use this component to wrap all children component which need to share information inside them.
-2. use myContext.Provider in the Store component to wrap children components.
+2. use `myContext.Provider` in the `store` component to wrap children components.
-3. design state as object which contain functions.
+3. design `state` as object which contain functions.
 Then children can use function reference to change states.

 In a very small application, you might be able to get away with just using Context for most of your global data storage needs, but in a large-scale production environment, you're likely using Redux for global state management.
 Redux still provides improved performance, improved debugging capabilities, architectural consistency, the ability to use middleware.
 Therefore, Context is not a replacement for a proper global state management system.